ChrisRM/material-theme-jetbrains/README.md

 ### External Themes

 Since version 2.0 an option for external plugins to import their own themes to the Material Theme plugin has been added but is still in beta-testing.
+An example of this is the [Dracula Theme](https://plugins.jetbrains.com/plugin/10762-dracula-theme) based on the popular [Dracula Color Scheme](https://draculatheme.com/).

-Stay in touch for the release date!
+Be creative and develop your own themes!

 ### Material Status File Colors